angelahe/SPAtext/README_AH.md

 redirect users to help links depending on the question (do in click handler) using window.location.hash or checkAnswerClick handler

+from chapter 4 - connect with facebook (go to facebook developer portal and create a new app) connect with openId

 ## further reading
 ### intro
 http://learnjs.benrady.com